Kazuya Miyagawa, MD, PhD

 Diederik developed a model for flow-induced pulmonary arterial hypertension that shows a reversible and an irreversible response to haemodynamic unloading.
 He has shown that this phenotypical reversibility switch coincided with a notable change in vascular cellular profile.
-Diederik’s work involves integrative transcriptomics complemented by cellular deconvolution algorithms developed at Stanford University.
-Using this strategy, he aims to uncover cell-specific signalling pathways that may underlie the transitions that cause irreversible PAH.
+Diederik’s work involved integrative transcriptomics complemented by cellular deconvolution algorithms developed at Stanford University.
+Using this strategy, he aimed to uncover cell-specific signalling pathways that may underlie the transitions that cause irreversible PAH.
 His model further enables to test compounds that interfere upon these pathways in vivo in order to reverse “irreversible” PAH.

 Roger Thompson, MRCP, PhD